slateblua/roboto/README.md

 ## Features

 - **2D Visualization**: Real-time rendering of robot arm movements and targets.
-- **Scene2D UI**: Built-in user interface components for interaction and parameter adjustment.
+- **Interactive UI**: Adjust the number of joints and switch solvers on the fly with Scene2D UI.
 - **Cross-Platform**: Built on libGDX, supporting multiple platforms (currently configured for desktop via LWJGL3).

 ### Running the Application